Crispy Pinwheel Samosa | Easy Samosa Pinwheels

 This is such a versatile recipe that you can tweak the ingredients that suits your taste buds.
 Sometimes I add peanuts, raisins, cashew for flavour and texture.

-In my hometown, we have a sweet shop where they add a little sweet potato in samosa for texture.
+In my hometown, we have a sweet shop where they add little sweet potato in samosa for texture.
 If you are making for kids, adding sweet potato will cut down on that spiciness, that sometimes is not well tolerated by the kids.

 (If you love sweet potato then have a look at this sweet poato stir fry recipe / upma & sweet potato sabji)